2.7. Vacuity

 Answer

-In the specified Solidity version, underflow will cause a revert.
+In the specified Solidity version (“^0.8.0”), arithmetic underflow will cause a revert.
 The require statement in the rule forces underflow in the Solidity sub function.
-In the specified Solidity compileer version, this underflow will cause a revert.
+So, that function reverts in all possible executions, making the assert statement unreachable.

 Using withrevert